astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

 * SMTP Service & Credentials (e.g. Mailgun, Sendgrid, etc.)
 * Permission to create and modify resources on AWS
 * Permission to generate a certificate (not self-signed) that covers a defined set of subdomains
+* At least 30 IP addresses per subnet (if using subnets)

 From here, follow the steps below.